 There are some different reasons why Equalizer will not connect to WiFi.
+Typically these are related to the WiFi settings or the location of the Equalizer with respect to the WiFi router.

-Network Frequency
+Network frequency

 A WiFi network is typically on either 2.4 GHz, 5 GHz or 6 GHz.
 Higher frequencies mean higher speed, but also lower coverage area.
 Equalizer uses the 2.4 GHz band, which provides the best range and penetrates better through obstacles such as walls and floors.